wp-plugins/mobile-detector/readme.txt

 **Theme Switching**

-From version 2.0 onwards, you can configure your site to automatically switch to a mobile theme when a mobile device is detected or when the user requests it (on demand).
+You can configure your site to automatically switch to a mobile theme when a mobile device is detected or when the user requests it (on demand).

+Once the plugin is installed, a new submenu titled `Mobile Detector` is added under the `Settings` menu.

 Theme switching is disabled by default.
-To enable it, simply select a theme to use as your mobile theme.
+To enable theme switching simply select a theme to use as your mobile theme and the plugin will take care of the rest.

+This plugin assumes your active theme is optimized for desktop screens only.
+So, if you're using a responsive theme that adapts to any screen size you shouldn't use the theme switching feature (don't select a theme).

 How it works: